IWISHF/dev-iwish/README.md

 ### Setup mysql
-You should create database named iwish or you liked. but in /src/wp-config.php, we use
+You should create database named iwish or you liked. but in /src/wp-config.php, we use iwish as default database

 ### Config nginx (Replace the root with your own project file path)
 ```